PeterLourens/kiwipiano/README.md

 ## Code

-* The site's login / logout were inspired by [Corey Schafer]() that I watched his Django Tutorials on [Youtube]() to learn more about how to build apps using Django.
+* The site's login / logout and profile were inspired by [Corey Schafer]() that I watched his Django Tutorials on [Youtube]() to learn more about how to build apps using Django.
+I also learned from his tutuorial what packages needed to make the application working properly.

 * The codes of signals.py are taken from here [Django signals](https://dev.to/earthcomfy/django-user-profile-3hik).

 # Acknowledgement